INM-6/Python-Module-of-the-Week/session33_Jekyll/README.md

 ## Extras
 <!-- 7min, Robin -->
 * Analytics
-    * Counts Users
+    * Counts users, characterizes usage and acquisition
-    * Characterizes Usage
-    * Acquisition
+    * For setup just copy your tracking ID into you theme config
 * Robots & SEO
     * a robots.txt file tells search engines how to crawl you website
     * not necessary for small websites